tediousjs/node-mssql/README.md

 ## 3.x to 4.x changes

 - Library & tests are rewritten to ES6.
-- Removed support for `tds` and `msnodesql` drivers.
-- `Connection` was renamed to `ConnectionPool`
+- `Connection` was renamed to `ConnectionPool`.
 - Drivers are no longer loaded dynamically so the library is now compatible with Webpack.
-To use `msnodesqlv2` driver, use `const sql = require('mssql/msnodesqlv8')` syntax.
+To use `msnodesqlv8` driver, use `const sql = require('mssql/msnodesqlv8')` syntax.
-- Every callback/resolve now returns `results` object only.
+- Every callback/resolve now returns `result` object only.
 This object contains `recordsets` (array of recordsets), `recordset` (first recordset from array of recordsets), `rowsAffected` (array of numbers representig number of affected rows by each insert/update/delete statement) and `output` (key/value collection of output parameters' values).
+- Affected rows are now returned as an array.
+A separate number for each SQL statement.
 - Directive `multiple: true` was removed.
 - `Transaction` and `PreparedStatement` internal queues was removed.
 - Removed verbose mode.
+- Removed support for `tds` and `msnodesql` drivers.
 - Removed support for Node versions lower than 4.

 ## Sponsors